numpy/numpy/doc/source/dev/development_environment.rst

     add-auto-load-safe-path ~/.pyenv

-..
-    Instead of plain ``gdb`` you can of course use your favourite alternative debugger; run it on the python binary with arguments ``runtests.py -g --python mytest.py``.

 Building NumPy with a Python built with debug support (on Linux distributions typically packaged as ``python-dbg``) is highly recommended.